-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, PriorityMedicare Edge (PPO).
+You have chosen to get your Medicare health care and your prescription drug coverage through our plan, PriorityMedicare D-SNP (HMO).
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.